catalyzeio/stratum-docs/s3-bucket-access.md

-# How can I access my S3 Bucket?
+# How can I access my Catalyze S3 Bucket?